 Bathing and showering:

-It’s important to insist your loved one bathe on a regular basis.
+It’s important to insist your loved one bathe on a regular basis in order to prevent infections and other health issues.
 Create a three-times weekly routine (or whatever you see fit), and let your loved one know, “Dad, it’s time for a shower.”
 If he needs assistance, use a shower or bath bench and wash one body part at a time, while keeping a towel to cover other body parts for privacy.
 Also consider helping your loved one bathe most of the body, leaving more private areas for him/her to finish with a handled sponge, if s/he is capable.

 Changing and daily care routines: